bgamari/ghc-wiki-import/data-parallel.md

  * [wiki:DataParallel/ClosureConversion Details of the implementation of closure conversion]
  * [wiki:DataParallel/Vectorisation Our plan for implementing vectorisation on top of closure conversion]
  * [wiki:DataParallel/Desugaring Desugaring of array comprehensions]
- * [wiki:DataParallel/Regular Our approach to integrating an optimised treatment of multi-dimensional regular arrays]
  * [wiki:DataParallel/Related Other nested data parallel work]
- * [wiki:DataParallel/Regular Design work for data parallelism over regular arrays]

 == Status and work plan ==